Skip to main content

 The short answer is yes – but it depends on your financial situation and the discretion of your lender.
 While brand-new mortgages are capped at either 25 or 30 years, once the mortgage contract is in place, your lender may offer you the opportunity to temporarily extend your amortization.
 This is generally used as an emergency tactic to help alleviate payment stress in scenarios where the borrower is at risk of defaulting on their mortgage payments.

-Extending amortizations beyond 30 years has been a growing trend over the past 18 months, following the Bank of Canada’s hiking cycle; with each rate increase, borrowers with variable-rate mortgages and fixed payment schedules saw less of their monthly payment go toward their principal debt, and more toward interest.
+Extending amortizations beyond 30 years was a growing trend between 2022 and early 2024 as a result of the Bank of Canada’s infamously steep 10-part hiking cycle.
+With each rate increase, borrowers with variable-rate mortgages and fixed payment schedules saw less of their monthly payment go toward their principal debt, and more toward interest.
 Increasingly, these borrowers started to hit their “trigger rate” – the point at which their payment didn’t contribute to their principal debt at all, and only covered interest.

-To address this, lenders have been working with affected borrowers, extending their amortizations to rebalance their payments – an approach endorsed by the Financial Consumer Agency of Canada.
+To address this, lenders worked closely with affected borrowers, extending their amortizations to rebalance their payments – an approach endorsed by the Financial Consumer Agency of Canada.
 However, these borrowers will eventually need to return to their original amortization schedule upon renewal, and will face rising payments once more at that time.

 Carrying your mortgage for a longer period of time, while reducing your monthly payment obligations, will also cost you more in interest payments over time.
 A study by Ratehub.ca that looked at the theoretical impact of extra-long amortizations, found that increasing from a 25-year mortgage to a 30-year one reduced monthly payments on a $500,000* mortgage from $3,161 to $2,934, but increased the amount of interest paid to $556,153 from $448,196 – a difference of $107,957!